Feminist Marketing Tool #816: How to Audit Your Brand Photos for White Supremacy and White Beauty Norms (And Create Different Imagery!)

 I remain complicit if I choose to do nothing.

-Please, in the wake of #Charlottesville, look at your own practices and the way you benefit from white supremacy in your own marketing and business.
+It’s urgent and essential that we each look at our own practices and the way we benefit from white supremacy in your own marketing and business.

 What can you do instead?